IRS Forms

 Who is allowed to file Form 5316?

-Only the trust sponsor files Form 5316.
-Representatives can be authorized via Form 2848 or Form 8821, but the filer of record is the sponsor.
+Only the trust sponsor files Form 5316, and the application must be signed by the employer or plan administrator (a representative may not sign in their place).
+A representative may correspond with the IRS via Form 2848 (which authorizes representation) or Form 8821 (which authorizes disclosure only), but the filer of record is the sponsor.

 Is Form 5316 paper filed or e‑filed?